The story of The Black Abbey…

 What the Luthers established was, in the truest sense, a new kind of abbey.
 A community of fellowship bound together by hard work and fine, handcrafted ales.
 Given this history and out deep respect for the accomplishments and vision of Martin Luther, we settled on the name The Black Abbey Brewing Company.

-We are open to the public Wednesday, Thursday, Friday, Saturday and Sunday afternoons.
+We are open to the public every afternoon.
 Visit the Fellowship Hall page for more info on times, events, and tour info!